Anandnaik/geocode-app-challenge/README.md

 Challenge application written in node.js which, given a file with addresses, can output adresses which resolve to "non-partial" results using google geocode api and have a location_type of "ROOFTOP".

+# usage
+`npm run start` wait for ~62 items to be loaded into mongodb, then navigate to `http://localhost:3000/geocode/addresses/rooftop` to get list of addresses of type `ROOFTOP`.

 # What this application does:-
 On application start, using "by-line" npm package, the application first reads a .txt file with addresses line-by-line and for each address gets geodata using the google geocode API and stores that data in a mongodb running on mlab.com.

 Upon completion of the above process, it starts the node server locally, where using url: `http://localhost:3000/geocode/addresses/rooftop` in the browser, prints geocode json data  for addresses which do not have `partial_match` field and have `ROOFTOP` as their `location_type`.

-`*NOTE*`: - I have reduced the number of addresses in the .txt file to 432 from ~3 million, in order to reduce the time it takes to initialize the app :).
+`*NOTE*`: - I have reduced the number of addresses in the .txt file to 62 from ~3 million, in order to reduce the time it takes to initialize the app :).

 # Challenges:-
 - Dealing with large file with ~3 million addresses.